AI Doesn't Thrive in Ambiguity

 WordPress, by Contrast, Is Behavior by Emergence

-WordPress behavior often emerges from:
+WordPress behavior often emerges from:- Hook execution order

 - Plugin side effects